jakekinchen/momentum/README.md

-# Momentum, a Future Coach
+# Momentum, Your Future Coach

 An open-ended, **on-device** bodyweight-exercise coach for macOS.
 CamiFit watches you through the webcam, counts reps, checks your form against per-exercise rules, tracks sets, and gives live cues — all locally, offline.